rust-lang/rustc-dev-guide/src/method-lookup.md

 each step, we also consider an auto-ref and auto-mut-ref to see whether that makes any of the candidates match.
 For each resulting receiver type, we consider inherent candidates before extension candidates.
-We pick the first match we find.
+If there are multiple matching candidates in a group, we report an error, except that multiple impls of the same trait are treated as a single match.
+Otherwise we pick the first match we find.

 In the case of our example, the first step is `Rc<Box<[T; 3]>>`, which does not itself match any candidate.
 But when we autoref it, we